On the Nucleolus of a Class of Linear Production Games: A combinatorial algorithms for the nucleolus of the uncapacitated single market game

-where $A$ is a matrix whose columns are the characteristic vectors of the sets $S\in {\cal N}_p$.
-We will then solve each program $(D^k)\equiv (M^k)$ by using the primal-dual algorithm applied to $(P^k)$ (note that we will never need to know explicitly the values $c^k(S)$).

-The primal-dual algorithm starts from the feasible dual solution $(x^{k-1},\epsilon^{k-1})$ to $(D^k)$, see the discussion above.
-When $k=1$ we rely on the solution $(x^{0},\epsilon^0)$, with $x^0(j)=\lambda_j \cdot \alpha_1$ and $\epsilon^0=0$.
-The current solution will be then updated through the iterative solution of a pair of auxiliary programs: the restricted primal ($RP$) and the dual of the restricted primal ($DRP$).
-Before providing these programs, we point out that throughout each iteration of the primal-dual algorithm we will assume that the current solution $(x,\epsilon)$ to $D^k$ will satisfy a suitable property:
+where $A$ is a matrix whose columns $A_S$ are the characteristic vectors of the sets $S\in 2^N$.
+We will solve $(D^k)\equiv (P^k)$ using the primal-dual algorithm, described in~\citep{papadimitriou1998combinatorial}, and applied to $(P^k)$.
+We follow the description and terminology from~\citep{papadimitriou1998combinatorial}.
+Interestingly the primal-dual algorithm converges in a single iteration in this setting!
+The primal-dual algorithm updates the starting feasible dual solution $(x^{k-1},\epsilon^{k-1})$ to $(D^k)$ through the iterative solution of a pair of auxiliary programs: the restricted primal ($RP$) and the dual of the restricted primal ($DRP$).